NBA Rumors: Isaiah Thomas Talks About Kawhi Leonard And His Decision To Sit Out In 2017-18

 Unlike Thomas, who only secured a one-year, veteran minimum deal with the Denver Nuggets this summer, Kawhi Leonard is set to receive a maximum contract when he becomes an unrestricted free agent next offseason.
 Despite suffering from injury, Leonard is still considered as one of the best two-way players in the league.

 Though most people believe he’s only a one-year rental, the Toronto Raptors took the huge risk of trading for him, believing he could help the team reach a higher level next season.
-In the past months, rumors and speculations continue to swirl that Kawhi Leonard is planning to join LeBron James in the Los Angeles Lakers next summer.
-However, Raptors General Manager Masai Ujiri is very confident that they can convince Leonard to re-sign like what the Oklahoma City Thunder did to Paul George.
+In the past months, rumors and speculations continue to swirl that Kawhi Leonard is planning to join LeBron James on the Los Angeles Lakers next summer.
+However, Raptors General Manager Masai Ujiri is very confident that they can convince Leonard to re-sign, like the Oklahoma City Thunder did with Paul George.